Poison Ivy Rash Expanding: Why It Happens and How to Stop It

 • New patches appearing days after the original rash are a normal part of the same immune response, not evidence that the rash is actively contagious or spreading.

-• The primary reasons a poison ivy rash appears to spread are: continued urushiol exposure from contaminated surfaces, delayed skin reactions in areas of lower initial exposure, and secondary bacterial infection from scratching.
+• The primary reasons a poison ivy rash appears to spread are: continued urushiol exposure from contaminated surfaces, delayed skin reactions in areas of lower initial exposure or thicker skin, and secondary bacterial infection from scratching.

-• Stopping spread starts with thorough washing of skin, clothing, and any objects that contacted the plant.
+• Stopping what looks like spreading starts with thorough washing of skin, clothing, and any objects that came into contact with the plant.

 • For same-day clinical guidance when your rash is worsening, Doctronic.ai offers telehealth visits with licensed physicians available around the clock.